 The Role of Endowments

 Endowments play a significant role in determining both full tuition and financial assistance availability.
-Well-established schools often have substantial endowments built up over years, providing a cushion against economic fluctuations and helping to moderate tuition increases.
+Well-established schools often have substantial endowments built up over the years, providing a cushion against economic fluctuations and helping to moderate tuition increases.

 Additional Costs Beyond Tuition